ProcessMPUT/processm/docs/administrative_manual.md

 To install ProcessM, please extract the binary package [ `processm-<version>.tar.xz`](https://github.com/ProcessMPUT/processm/releases) to the desired location.
-On linux and macOS use the terminal command:
+On Linux and macOS use the terminal command:

 ```bash
 tar -xf processm-<version>.tar.xz